 Disclosure: This article contains affiliate links.
 These are links to products or experiences I recommend and if you were to buy something after clicking on them, I may earn a small commission at no extra cost to you.
 Any earnings go towards the upkeep of this blog, which I appreciate.

 Why Visit Cusco?

 Cusco sits high up in the Andes and is the nearest city to many Inca ruins and monuments including the Sacred Valley of the Incas.
-In particular, many people visit Cusco because it is the jumping-off point for trips to Machu Picchu, whether they’re taking the easy route via train or they’re preparing to hike the Inca Trail.
+In particular, many people visit Cusco because it is the jumping-off point for trips to Machu Picchu, whether they’re taking the easy route, which is the train to Machu Picchu with Peru Rail, or they’re preparing to hike the Inca Trail.

 If the latter, it is advisable to acclimatise to the high altitude before starting the Inca Trail, so many hikers spend a few days in Cusco before they start the trek.
 I have great memories of wandering the streets of Cusco, trying to acclimatise to the altitude.
 But, if this is your plan, don’t worry, you won’t be bored during those acclimatisation days!
 Cusco is an enticing and delightful destination all on its own.
 There are some great things to do in Cusco, and it’s a beautiful city to explore.